Mandrill vs. Gorilla: Who Would Win A Fight?

 The mandrill is a relatively small monkey that weighs between 25 and 60 lbs and stands 2.1 ft tall.
 These animals are very diminutive next to a gorilla.

-Mandrill vs Gorilla: Morphology
+Mandrill vs. Gorilla: Morphology

-The mandrill and gorilla have unique bodies with many dissimilarities aside from size.
+Mandrills and gorillas have unique bodies with many dissimilarities aside from size.
 For example, the mandrill is a colorful animal.
 Its face and posterior have colors such as red and blue, with some areas blending into purple.
 These colors become more pronounced when the animal is excited.
+However, the mandrill is also known for its fur colors which include gray, grayish blue, brown, black, and a light tan color.
+Lastly, mandrills have tails, and gorillas do not.

 The gorilla is a dark animal for the most part.
 Their faces are black, and they are known for having dark colors like brown and black in their fur.
 However, older males do begin to gray as they age, hence the name silverback being attached to them.

-Mandrill vs Gorilla: Diet
+Mandrill vs. Gorilla: Diet

 Gorillas are primarily herbivorous, but they are technically incidental omnivores.
 They eat a lot of plant matter, but they will also eat termites, ants, and other insects that happen to be living on their food of choice at the time it is picked up.

-Mandrill vs Gorilla: Location
+Mandrill vs. Gorilla: Location

 Mandrills and gorillas have a location that overlaps with each other to a degree, but gorillas are more widespread.
-The mandrill range includes west-central Africa in countries like Cameroon, the Democratic Republic of the Congo, Equatorial Guinea, and Gabon.
+The mandrill’s range includes west-central Africa in countries like Cameroon, the Democratic Republic of the Congo, Equatorial Guinea, and Gabon.

-Gorillas live in west-central and central Africa in places like the Democratic Republic of Congo, Republic of Congo, Nigeria, Angola, Central African Republic, Rwanda, Uganda, and Equatorial Guinea.
+Gorillas live in west-central and central Africa in places like the Democratic Republic of Congo, the Republic of Congo, Nigeria, Angola, the Central African Republic, Rwanda, Uganda, and Equatorial Guinea.
 Overall, gorillas are more widespread.

-Mandrill vs Gorilla: Habitat
+Mandrill vs. Gorilla: Habitat

 Gorillas tend to live in lowland tropical forests, some mountainous areas, and bamboo forests.
 These primates live mostly on the ground with a small amount of their day spent in trees searching for fruits.
 However, mandrills spend a lot of time in trees, and they prefer to live in rainforests and forested savannahs.

-Mandrill vs Gorilla: Phylogenetic Family
+Mandrill vs. Gorilla: Phylogenetic Family

 The mandrill’s scientific name is Mandrillus sphinx, and they are monkeys.
 However, gorillas are apes, and they have two species, Gorilla gorilla and Gorilla beringei.